What Kind of Exercise Every Day Makes People Live Longer?

 2. Strength Training

-Strength training, also known as resistance training, involves exercises that improve muscle strength and endurance.
+Strength training, also known as resistance training, involves exercises that improve muscle Longevity.
 This type of exercise is often overlooked, but it is essential for promoting longevity.

 Examples: